Everything We Know About 'Shadow and Bone' Season 2

 Has Shadow and Bone been renewed?

 Great news!
-At the beginning of Netflix's Geeked Week (running from June 7 to June 11) the company officially announced a second season of Shadow and Bone.
-Considering that the show has remained in Netflix's Top 10 ranking for months after its release, it was only a matter of time before they finalized their plans to return to the Grishaverse.
+In June 2021, Netflix officially announced a second season of Shadow and Bone is on the way.
+It took awhile for the show to get renewed after it premiered in April 2021, but considering its popularity on the streamer, it was only a matter of time before Netflix finalized its plans to return to the Grishaverse.

 When could Season 2 premiere?